 - Names that are not familiar to all of the kids should be excluded.
 For example, a family member one of the players.

-As much as possible use super popular names that any kid would know; Harry Potter, Frodo… you get the idea.
+As much as possible use super popular names that any kid would know; The Lion King, Harry Potter, Frodo… you get the idea.

-For young children, you may be better off having all prepared picture cards for the game.
+For young children, you may be better off having all prepared picture flash cards for the game and some easier charades topics.

-After the topics have been decided, place them all inside the designated containers.
+After the topics have been decided, place the charades cards inside the designated containers.

 Label each container if needed, or color code it to avoid any confusion.